tingkelvin/DeviceReg/README.md

 Then, the script will read the Sample_Request.json and create a mix of single device registration and multiple device registration to the end point.

-The multiple device registration will contain a number of devices between 1 t0 50.
+The multiple device registration will contain a number of devices between 1 to 50.

 The script will continue send request until we have sent all the request for 1000 devices.
 Every devices will only have one registration request sent.